 The co-founders of Robotic Research, LLC have built upon their prior work at the Intelligent Systems Division of the National Institute Standards and Technology (NIST) to develop cutting-edge technology for vehicle robotics.

-Currently, Robotic Research employs over 40 engineers and 12 support staff.
+Currently, Robotic Research has over 100 employees.
 In addition, we have a network of co-investigators, business partners, and subcontractors located at the leading robotics-focused universities in the country and from small and large businesses.
 Robotic Research regularly forms partnerships in order to bring the highest degree of expertise to programs and Small Business Innovative Research (SBIR) grants.

 The resumes of our senior staff are listed below.

 Co-Founder & President, Senior Engineer